10 Strategies for Pet Tax Deductions

 Check out this video that provides additional details on each of these ten strategies for Writing-Off Your Pet

 As a business owner, keeping your property and employees safe is a top priority.
-One effective security measure is the use of a security dog, trained or otherwise.
-Simply having a dog that makes noise and has a loud bark can do the job and be as important as a dog that looks intimidating.
+One effective strategy is the use of a security dog, trained or otherwise.
+Simply having a dog that makes noise and has a loud bark can do the job and be a tax-legitimate security measure.

 Not only can they detect intruders or potential threats, but their mere presence can be a deterrent to criminal activity.
 As such, the IRS recognizes the use of security dogs as a valid business expense.